-Bastar is blessed with plenty of mineral resources and rich natural beauty which comprises of beautiful green valleys, resplendent rivers, cascading waterfalls and dense forests.
-From wildlife to greenery, history, and heritage, you can find it all here at Bastar.
+The district Bastar is blessed with plenty of mineral resources.
+It has a rich natural beauty that comprises of beautiful green valleys, resplendent rivers, cascading waterfalls and dense forests.
+From wildlife to greenery, history and heritage, you can find it all here at Bastar.

-The majority of the population found here comprises of tribals.
+The majority of the population found in Bastar comprises of tribals.

-If you have an inherent love for nature, you will thoroughly enjoy your visit to the Kanger Valley National Park which is home to a diverse fauna and amazing wilderness.
-Named after the Kanger River and stretching across almost 34 km, the valley is abundant with both sal and teak forests.
+If you have an inherent love for nature, you will thoroughly enjoy your visit to the Kanger Valley National Park.
+It’s because this national park houses a diverse range of fauna and wilderness.

-If you are looking for peace and serenity?
+Are you looking for peace and serenity?
 Then you should experience the beautiful Indravati National Park on your next visit to Bastar in Chhattisgarh!

 CASCADING WATERFALLS IN BASTAR